Colin Ɖặng Delaney is a Partner in the Litigation Section of Smith, Gambrell & Russell, LLP.

 Mr. Delaney is a proud member of the Stonewall Bar Association of Atlanta.
 He is admitted to practice before Georgia state and federal courts, as well as the Second, Sixth, and Eleventh Circuits of the U.S. Court of Appeals.

-Mr. Delaney’s ongoing representative matters include the following:
+Mr. Delaney’s prior representative matters and successes include the following:

 Stonewall Bar Association of Atlanta